Cooking in The Keys

 • FAQ

-Tripletail is a white, flaky fish with a mild flavor.
-This fish was wild-caught in the warm waters of Islamorada in South Florida.
+Tripletail is a mild white fish with a firm, flaky texture and a slightly sweet taste.
+This fish was wild-caught in the warm waters off Islamorada in South Florida.

 Tripletail, a Florida native, is a delicious fish known for its three-lobed tail fin.